noynaert/csc346handouts/01_DataExchange/XML/01_XML_010_Overview.md

 Namespaces are defined at the top of the document.
 Usually it is two or three letters.
 It comes before each tag (See the Schema discussion below for an example)

-## XML Tools

-XML has a lot of tools for manipulating XML Data.

 ### Styling and Display with XSLT

 * [https://www.w3schools.com/xml/xml_xslt.asp](https://www.w3schools.com/xml/xml_xslt.asp)